trustee-wallet/trustee_universal_providers_interface/README.md

 Methods **estimate amount**, **create order**, **check order** and **cancel order** must be authenticated.

-## Exchange ways file
+## GET: Exchange ways list

 You must implement an endpoint that will return a list of exchange ways.

-Requirements for the exchange ways file are the same as for exchanger monitors.
+Requirements for the exchange ways list are the same as for exchanger monitors.

-Here is an [example of documentation](https://www.bestchange.com/wiki/rates.html) on how to properly create a exchange ways file.
+Here is an [example of documentation](https://www.bestchange.com/wiki/rates.html) on how to properly create a exchange ways list.

 ```xml
 <rates>